 Additionally, machines don’t need to take breaks and can work 24/7, allowing them to quickly recoup their initial investment.

-2) They Remove Salary and Benefit Increases
+2. Eliminates Salary and Benefit Increases

-Employees expect their compensation to grow with their experience level and time with a company.
+Finding employees and training and retaining them is a big challenge.
+Likewise, employees expect their compensation to grow with their experience level and time with a company.
 Whether this is through yearly salary increases, bonuses, additional vacation time, better insurance, or a 401k match, with each year that passes, your labor costs are likely to trend up.
 This means that every year, your labor costs increase.

 By replacing personnel with AGVs, you remove this growth in labor expenses.
 In fact, instead of getting more expensive, AGV use becomes more profitable with each year that passes: Once a machine has operated long enough to recoup the initial investment, any additional proceeds that its use brings in is pure profit (excluding the cost of maintenance, repair, and energy consumption).

-3) They Eliminate Damage to Structures and Product
+3. Eliminates Damage to Structures and Product